Leafwing-Studios/leafwing-website/content/blog/ecs-gui-framework/index.md

    2. Bevy uses `bevy_render` and thus `wgpu` here
    3. If you're building your own Rust GUI framework, check out `vello`!
 7. Data binding
-   1. Transferring data to and from other data stores
+   1. Transferring data from the UI to other data stores and vice versa
-   2. In the context of Bevy, this is the ECS `World` that stores all of your game / app state
+   2. In the context of Bevy, the "other data store" is the ECS `World` that stores all of your game / app state
-   3. Currently, `bevy_ui` uses systems to send data back and forth from the `World`
+   3. Currently, `bevy_ui` uses systems to send data back and forth from the rest of the `World`
 8. State management
    1. Keeping track of the state of persistent features of your UI
    2. Filled text, radio buttons, animation progress and more